Racket features: System interface and scripting

 The script is a grep-like utility, expecting three command-line arguments: a base directory, a filename extension, and a (perl-compatible) regular expression.
-It scans the base directory for files with the given suffix, and print lines matching the regexp pattern.
+It scans the base directory for files with the given suffix, and prints lines matching the regexp pattern.

 Resource management and sandboxing

 Racket features the concept of a "custodian": a kind of value that acts as a resource manager.
 This is often used in network servers, where each connection is dealt with in a new custodian, making it easy to "clean-up" all resources that might have been left open by the handler (e.g., open ports).
 The following extends the "echo server" example with such a custodian use: